PADL/ASN1Codable/README.md

 }
 ```

 The former is a more compact representation that may be used with a uniform tagging environment (note that `directoryName` is defined as `IMPLICIT` in the ASN.1, but is promoted to `EXPLICIT` as it is a `CHOICE`; this is handled at runtime).
+It also has an API stability guarantee that the latter foramt does not.